Se-P3t/2021-cmsecc-challenge-1/wp.md

 FIND the left kernel of $[\vec y, \vec z +k_1\vec y, \vec z + k_2(2\vec y +1), \vec 1]$

+*for the sign of each vector, we simply iterate all possible situations*

 ## category 3